mschaef/mschaef-blog/ksm/rpncalc_02.md

 date: 2013-10-28
 sponsor: ksm

-If you’ve played around with the basic version of the Java calculator, you may have tried to enter multiple commands on the same prompt line:
+If you’ve played around with the basic version of the Java calculator from the [last post in this series](/ksm/rpncalc_01), you may have tried to enter multiple commands on the same prompt line:

 ```clojure
 Begin: class com.ksmpartners.rpncalc.basic.RpnCalc